poppyschmo/znc-signal/README.md

 Move these points to individual issues threads (and somehow translate current ordering/priority):

-1. Update signal-cli build to 0.6.0;
-2. Integrate signal-cli 0.6.0 features
+1. Integrate signal-cli 0.6.0 features
    1. Employ receipt subscription and acknowledgment
    2. Queue undelivered messages
    3. Alert attached clients or save to context buffers when backlogs arise;
       in debug mode, just dump
-3. Prepare a TCP/Unix-domain-socket shim for the signal-cli container in case some future release of D-Bus drops TCP support entirely.
+2. Prepare a TCP/Unix-domain-socket shim for the signal-cli container in case some future release of D-Bus drops TCP support entirely.
-4. Find some means of testing against real ZNC and signal-cli instances to stay abreast of recent developments.
+3. Find some means of testing against real ZNC and signal-cli instances to stay abreast of recent developments.
 Perhaps a move to GitLab would make this easier.
 Although ZNC, Signal, and signal-cli are all on GitHub.
-5. Either implement or remove the various "placeholder" config options stolen early on from [ZNC Push](https://wiki.znc.in/Push).
+4. Either implement or remove the various "placeholder" config options stolen early on from [ZNC Push](https://wiki.znc.in/Push).
 These are all currently ignored:
    1. `/templates/*/length`